Nyxa/EsotericaDesign/Umbra The Remnant/Gameplay/Systems/Player/Combat.md

 ### Parry
-**Block**: Don't take health damage, but take resilience damage instead **Parry**: Don't take any damage, do resilience damage to attacker, recover some energy **Perfect Parry**: Don't take damage, do more resilience damage, recover more energy, recover a bit of resilience
+**Block**: Don't take health damage, but take resilience damage instead **Parry**: Don't take any damage, do resilience damage to attacker, recover some energy **Perfect Parry**: Don't take damage, do more resilience damage, recover more energy, recover a bit of resilience.
+The **Perfect Parry** is on a significantly tighter timing window from the regular **Parry**.